Skip Navigation

 Malolo District School Schedule

-The programme is conducted on Wednesdays from 1pm–3pm and focuses on pupils in Classes 7 & 8.
-The programme will start on 23 May 2007.
+The programme is conducted in Term 1 every Thursdays from 1pm–2pm and focuses on pupils in Classes 7.